martty/vuk/docs/topics/runtime.rst

-Context
+Runtime
 =======
-The Context represents the base object of the runtime, encapsulating the knowledge about the GPU (similar to a VkDevice).
+The Runtime represents the base object of the runtime, encapsulating the knowledge about the GPU (similar to a VkDevice).
 Use this class to manage pipelines and other cached objects, add/remove swapchains, manage persistent descriptor sets, submit work to device and retrieve query results.

-.. doxygenstruct:: vuk::ContextCreateParameters
+.. doxygenstruct:: vuk::RuntimeCreateParameters
     :members:

-.. doxygenclass:: vuk::Context
+.. doxygenclass:: vuk::Runtime
     :members: